hasanuzzamanbe/wp-boilerplate-plugin-with-vuejs/README.md

 * Run command `npm run watch`

 * Check the plugin page of your WordPress and activate the plugin
+# 1. Auto setup:
+Just run `node src/setup`
+it will ask for a plugin name, enter your plugin name and hit enter.

+Your plugin is ready to use Now.

+or

+# 2. Manual Setup

 ## Step to make your own plugin